bbauska/W3Cx-2of5/README.md

 Horizontal centering - a better way

 Do auto margins seem spooky to you?
-There is a better way to achieve centering and its name is *flexbox*.
+There is a better way to achieve centering and its name is <i>flexbox</i>.
 We'll read more about it later.

 <b>Vertical centering</b>